neutralinsomniac/obsdpkgup/README.md

 ## The Same-Version Rebuild Problem

+Or, why can't we just compare version numbers in the mirror index?

 Currently, the only index-like file available for **obsdpkgup** to check is a mirror's `index.txt` file.
 This file contains the external-facing version numbers of the packages available on the mirror, but does not reveal the